Parikshit-Hooda/Pimap/README.md

 ```

 ### Getting Help
 All the documentation is situated in the docs directory.
-The documentation in this project is written in mark down and generated using [Daux.io](https://daux.io/).
+The documentation in this project is written in markdown and generated using [Daux.io](https://daux.io/).

 #### Generate Documentation
 To build the documentation